The ultimate guide to deploying your node app on Linux

 This time we're doing the work for you.

-While the guide still covers the 'why' and 'how' of deploying node - we also do all the above for you using our Cloud Init.
-Just:
+While the guide still covers the 'why' and 'how' of deploying node - you can automate all the above using Cloud Init.
+The approach is:

 ...and you'll have a custom cloud-init.yaml file for AWS, Azure, Digital Ocean and most other cloud providers.